 Here are some reasons your Deal Desk might be failing, as well as some suggestions on how to fix it.

-One of the most important aspects of a well-run Deal Desk is mapping out all the key players involved, as well as the parts they will play in the process.
+One of the most important aspects of a well-run Deal Desk is mapping out all the key players involved and the parts they will play in the process.
 While each Deal Desk is different depending on the needs of a company, team alignment is universally important for Deal Desks.

 Deal Desk managers should make clear which teams are involved in deals and what exactly their responsibilities entail.